josecastillolema/aodh2sensu/CONTRIBUTING.md

 ### Creating Pull Requests

-1. Push your commit to get it back up to your fork: ``git push origin HEAD``
+1. Push the commit to get it back up to your fork: ``git push origin HEAD``
-2. Visit Github, click handy "Pull request" button that it will make upon noticing your new branch.
+2. Visit Github, click "Pull request" button that it will make upon noticing your new branch.
 3. In the description field, write down issue number (if submitting code fixing an existing issue) or describe the issue + your fix (if submitting a wholly